Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 - [The Eighth Day of Creation](https://www.goodreads.com/book/show/228568.The_Eighth_Day_of_Creation "The Eighth Day of Creation"): The definitive history of molecular biology.
 While it can drag in parts, no other history of this period I've come across is as vivid or detailed
 - [The Art of Statistics](https://www.goodreads.com/book/show/43722897-the-art-of-statistics): An understanding of statistics is essential in biotech, an this is an excellent refresher
 - [Bad Pharma: How Drug Companies Mislead Doctors and Harm Patients](https://www.goodreads.com/book/show/15795155-bad-pharma): While I find many of the critiques presented within this book weak or outdated, it's still worth reading for a critical perspective on the pharmaceutical industry

+### Miscellaneous
+- [Biotech Clubhouse](https://www.clubhouse.com/club/biotech-clubhouse) on the [Clubhouse app](https://www.clubhouse.com/): Essentially a live podcast that takes place (almost) every Sunday at 10PM CET / 4PM ET and runs for 1-2 hours, hosted by [Brad Loncar](https://twitter.com/bradloncar), [Chris Garabedian](https://twitter.com/cngarabedian) and [Daphne Zohar](https://twitter.com/daphnezohar).
+The format is usually a recap of weekly news, followed by discussion with a guest then audience Q&A. The guests and discussions are consistently high quality, and interesting people from the audience often drop in to ask questions or share their perspectives

 For new biotech books, I like to check the [MIT press website](https://mitpress.mit.edu/topics/biomedical-sciences) from time to time; they seem to be the most consistent publisher of quality titles.